-Head of state: Queen Elizabeth II
+Queen Elizabeth II

-Head of government: David Cameron
+David Cameron

 The protocol for the Detainee Inquiry was published and fell far short of human rights standards.
 The government confirmed its intention to expand its deportations with assurances programme to facilitate the return of individuals to countries where they face a real risk of torture.
 The Baha Mousa Inquiry criticized UK armed forces for serious human rights violations against detainees.
 The Rosemary Nelson Inquiry heavily criticized state agencies for numerous omissions that may have been able to prevent her killing.
 A Commission to investigate the creation of a UK Bill of Rights was established in March.